Satyaki9207/Satyaki9207/README.md

 ## Projects
 [**Predicting Employee Attrition**](https://github.com/Satyaki9207/kaggle_HR_analytics/tree/master)
 This data set has 2 numeric features and 12 categorical features relating to employees, of which 6 are nominal features and 4 are ordinal features.
 Some of the nominal features have high cardinality.
 I have done extensive data visualization for all features.
-Objective was to predict employee attrition and most important factors related to employee attrition.
+Objective was to predict employee attrition and most important factors related to employee attrition. \n
 Keywords : Classification, Categorical Variables, Missing value imputation, Data Visualization, Random Forest, Gradient Boosting